 Emily consolidated her interest in supporting expectant and new parents through further clinical training and professional development in perinatal mental health.
 She dedicated herself to private practice within a group multidisciplinary perinatal mental health service which has supported a holistic approach to clinical care.

-In Emily’s private practice in Ivanhoe, she provides tailored and individualised therapy to adults and their families.
+In Emily’s private practice in Carlton, she provides tailored and individualised therapy to adults and their families.
 She has particular clinical expertise in treating clients in pregnancy and the postnatal period for depression and anxiety (with a special interest in obsessive-compulsive disorder and perfectionism), eating disorders and body image concerns.
 Emily provides therapy to address the experience of both past and birth-related trauma.
 Emily also supports women and couples through their conception journeys, through fertility difficulties, IVF, and perinatal loss.

 Emily supports her clients to adjust to their new roles as parents, and to connect, attune and understand the inner worlds of their babies, toddlers and young children.